 The valve is installed with flow "over the seat."
 Inlet pressure is conveyed to the top of the piston by means of a small pilot line and a closing speed control needle valve.
 Downstream pressure is applied to the underside of the pilot valve's diaphragm and is opposed by the pilot's adjusting spring.
-The pilot closes when the downstream pressure exceeds the adjusting spring set point, allowing inlet pressure to build on the upper surface of the piston and hold the main valve closed.
+The pilot closes when the downstream pressure exceeds the adjusting spring set point, allowing inlet pressure to build on the upper surface of the pilot on the under valve closed.